mvolkmann/blog/src/ocaml.md

 the assignment (:=) and dereference (!) operators are actually functions references are actually single field records with a mutable field named “contents”

-Primitive Types
-bool (with literal values true and false), int, float primitive values are expressions that do not require additional evaluation

 Numeric Operators
 +, -, _, and / for int values
 +., -., _., and /. for float values
 This distinction is made to avoid having operators that are overloaded for multiple types.

-Strings
-delimited by double quotes
-concatenate with ^ operator

-Type Conversions
-to convert from one primitive type to another, use “of” functions int_of_string float_of_int others?

 Lists
 ordered collection of immutable elements that all have the same type